2012–13 Australian bushfire season: January

 During the first week of January, several dozen fires were ignited across southern regions of the state by lightning strikes; the Greater Hume, Hilltops, Snowy Monaro, Snowy Valleys, Wagga Wagga local government areas were affected.

-On 6 January, a fire was reported to have ignited along Mount Forrest Rd., Cooma, following lightning activity in the region.
+On 6 January, a fire was reported to have ignited along Mount Forrest Road, Cooma, following lightning activity in the region.
 The fire made a significant run under the influence of westerly winds gusting at up to 120 kph on 8 January.
 During a 13-day period, the fire burned 12335 ha of scrub, forest and pasture in and around the Kybeyan State Conservation Area and impacted on properties within the Kybeyan Valley; 4 houses, 18 vehicles and 200 km of fencing were destroyed and 2,000 head of livestock died.

 On 7 January, a fast moving grass fire ignited near the village of Oura.
 140 volunteers from the RFS, six aircraft—including an Erickson Air-Crane—and four heavy plant equipment were used to try to contain the fire.
 Approximately 800 ha of scrub, forest and pasture were burned, one vehicle was destroyed and a firefighter suffered minor injuries after being over-run by the fire in a firefighting tanker.

 On 8 January, a fire ignited around Bald Hill, approximately 8 km east of Jugiong, during temperatures of 42 C and winds gusting to 80 kph.
 During a four-day, period, the fire burned 14260 ha of scrub, forest and pasture and impacted on the communities of Berremangra, Bookham, Childowla, Talmo and Woolgarlo; although no houses were destroyed, a number of sheds and 1200 km of fencing were destroyed and 10,200 head of livestock died.

 On 12 January, a fire ignited near the Wambelong campground, on the north side of the John Renshaw Parkway and within the Warrumbungle National Park, during temperatures of up to 40.8 C. Steep, inaccessible terrain on the eastern and western flanks meant that the fire could not be contained or controlled on the first afternoon, despite the intervention of two fixed-wing firefighting aircraft, and the fire grew to 25 ha by the morning of 13 January.
 Catastrophic conditions were forecast for the Coonabarabran region throughout 13 January; the weather prediction across the fireground at 10:10 AEDT was for temperatures to be up to 45 C, relative humidity at 10% with winds to be north to north-westerly at 50 kph gusting to 80 kph.
 At Coonabarabran Research Station, some 20 km from the point of ignition, a relative humidity of 28% was observed at 15:00 AEDT, and a "fresh gale" strength wind gust of 65 kph from the north was recorded at 12:13 AEDT.